 All of my work reflects my interest in the perception of light, color and space.
 I am inspired by momentary plays of light in the natural world that embody these elements: halos around the sun or moon, auras of color surrounding the brightness of light, star dust on a clear night, the glimmer of light reflections across water, the ethereality of rainbows, and the gradient transitions in the sky at dusk and dawn.
 The poetics of these fleeting visual effects speak to the beauty of life being held within a profound fragility of impermanence.

-I am drawn to glass as a medium because it is a material that transmits, reflects, refracts, and holds light.
-Its associations with fragility, yet its underlying strength, touches upon the ephemeral nature of being.
-Inspired by the amorphous structure of glass being between both a liquid and a solid state, I focus on variant gradients of hue, tone, opacity, transparency, form and formlessness.
+I am drawn to glass as a medium because it is a material that transmits, reflects, refracts and holds light.
+Inspired by the amorphous structure of glass being between both a liquid and a solid state, formally I focus on gradients of transition: of hue, tone, opacity, transparency, form and formlessness, fragility and strength.
 The overlapping and subtle transitions between these elements is the point of interest for me.

 Ultimately, the external visual experiences that inspire my work mirror the possibility of an internal experience of a luminosity and spaciousness in which one can pause, slow down, and rest in contemplation of our very nature.